dennislwm/playradar/rfd/0004/01_ShapeUp.md

 An error message from a [GitHub pipeline](https://github.com/dennislwm/playscribe/actions/runs/10508253536/job/29111740690) states `ERROR: [youtube] SS4HP4oraoU: Sign in to confirm you’re not a bot.
 This helps protect our community.
 Learn more`.
 See also an [open issue #10128](https://github.com/yt-dlp/yt-dlp/issues/10128) on `yt-dlp`.

-Bets are a few well-shaped, risk-reduced options to review.
-Each bet has an appetite with a fixed time, and a risk that looks like a thin-tailed probability distribution.
-In other words, there's a slight chance that it could take an extra week, but it shouldn't become a rabbit hole.

-The issue with `yt-dlp` has a risk of a fat-tailed timeline, as finding a workaround may be a rabbit hole.
+`yt-dlp`'s issue has a risk of a fat-tailed timeline, as finding a workaround may be a rabbit hole.
 Also, finding a replacement for `yt-dlp` is also a possible rabbit hole as it could result in inaccurate transcripts, or a high costs for using paid services, etc.

 ## What happened to `fabric`?

 A new release of `fabric` 2.0 resulted in a breaking change to `playscribe`'s `Dockerfile`, as its installation process was changed from `pipx` to `go install`.

 ## Possible Solutions

+Bets are a few well-shaped, risk-reduced options to review.
+Each bet has an appetite with a fixed time, and a risk that looks like a thin-tailed probability distribution.
+In other words, there's a slight chance that it could take an extra week, but it shouldn't become a rabbit hole.

 Rank all possible solutions in order of ascending appetite: